learn-co-curriculum/phase-0-project-prep-part-1/README.md

 ## Create Some Content

-Let's go ahead and open our new project in VS Code.
+Go ahead and open your new project in VS Code.
 From inside the `my-personal-website` directory (or whatever you've named yours), type `code .`.
 Next, create a README file: